riley-wangdaiwei/onbogo/README.md

 ## 🧩 Powered By

-- [1inch Fusion & History APIs](https://docs.1inch.io/) you can use your own 1inch API calls to run this
+- [1inch Swap, History, GasPrice, Token APIs](https://docs.1inch.io/) You are encouraged use your own 1inch API calls to run this.
 - RainbowKit + wagmi for wallet connection
 - Your curiosity